zatonovo/lambda.r/README.md

 Pattern matching
 ----------------
 Multi-part function definitions are easily constructed.
-For simple criteria, pattern matching of literals can be used directly in lambda-r.
+For simple criteria, pattern matching of literals can be used directly in lambda.r.

 ```R
 fib(0) %as% 1